 How Much Will My Chapter 13 Payments Be?

-Determining how much your Chapter 13 payments will be is a complicated process which involves several components.
-Your bankrutpcy attorney will gather numerous pieces of information from you in order to accurately propose a Chapter 13 plan to the court.
+Determining how much your Chapter 13 payments will be is a complicated process that involves several components.
+Your bankruptcy attorney will gather numerous pieces of information from you in order to accurately propose a Chapter 13 plan to the court.
 If approved, your Chapter 13 payment will be set by an Order confirming the plan.